maiksd/iban-api-java/README.md

 Two quick start options are available:

-* [Download the latest release](https://github.com/aventum-solutions/iban-api-java/tree/master/jar/org.as.iban-java-1.0.0-RELEASE.jar) (TODO: Anpassen Link) and add it to your Java classpath
+* [Download the latest release](https://github.com/aventum-solutions/iban-api-java/tree/master/jar/org.as.iban-java-1.0.0-RELEASE.jar) and add it to your Java classpath
 * Build from sourcecode